IDEPE-Tech/rest-api-grandes-paradas/README.md

 # Grandes Paradas API

-FastAPI application that provides six endpoints used by the **Grandes Paradas** project for managing maintenance calendars and optimization parameters.
+FastAPI application that provides eight endpoints used by the **Grandes Paradas** project for managing maintenance calendars and optimization parameters.
+All endpoints require a `user` parameter to identify the requester and maintain isolated data per user.

 The project ships with a ready-to-use **Dockerfile**, so you can build and run the service without installing Python locally.